Understanding Insurance Coverage

-We will always verify your insurance benefits for you and provide a detailed explanation in writing.
+We will always verify your insurance benefits for you and provide a detailed explanation.
 When checking benefits, we will always offer specific CPT billing codes and ICD-10 diagnosis codes in an effort to get the most accurate information.
 However, some insurance companies simply will not check codes and only provide a general description of benefits.
 It is rare to get a “Yes or No” answer on coverage and unfortunately sometimes the only way you will know for sure if your insurance will cover is by receiving the service, submitting the claim, and then waiting to see how they process it.

 If a claim is denied, we will notify you right away and discuss potential options.
 Depending on the denial type, we may be able to file an appeal on your behalf, or give you records to help you file your own appeal.

 We are in-network with the following insurance companies for Speech, OT, and PT:

 - Caresource Medicaid